MicrosoftDocs/azure-docs/articles/devtest-lab/devtest-lab-scale-lab.md

 ---
-title: Scale your lab in Azure DevTest Labs | Microsoft Docs
+title: Scale quotas and limits in your lab in Azure DevTest Labs | Microsoft Docs
 description: Learn how to scale a lab in Azure DevTest Labs
 services: devtest-lab,virtual-machines
 documentationcenter: na